 - Poor diet

-- Certain diseases and drugs taken by a pregnant woman will increase risk to the newborn child
+- Certain drugs taken by a pregnant woman will increase risk to the newborn child

 Symptoms vary.
 Children with familial short stature do not have any disease-related symptoms.
 They will often reach a height similar to that of their parents.

 Children who have delayed puberty will often have a close relative with the same delay.
 These children will also eventually catch up to their peers in height.